gahr/retcl/README.md

 enables the results cache.

 Additionally, the cache can be modified by issuing the `clearResult` method.
-This method might be given a specific a `cmdId` argument, in which case it clears that result.
+This method might be given a specific `cmdId` argument, in which case it clears that result.
 If no argument is given, the whole cache is flushed.
 Commands still waiting for a response from the server are *not* removed.

 **Note:** the `clearResults` method does not care whether the client has retrieved the result, it just checks whether a result has actually been received from the server.